fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusiontime-components/time-marker.md

 timeSeries.TimeAxis.TimeMarker.AddMarker("label").EndDate(new DateTime(2010, 12, 31)).Multiplier(2).StartDate(new DateTime(2010, 01, 01)).TimeFormat("%b-%Y").TimeUnit(TimeSeriesUnit.Time.YEAR);
 ```

-Note: The code given above will create a time marker for a period of time.
+> The code given above will create a time marker for a period of time.
 To create a time marker for a specific point, simply omit the `EndDate()` instance method.

+A sample chart with a time marker is shown below:

+{% embed_ftChart fusioncharts-aspnet-time-marker %}